kenarwong/dotnet-k8s-stack/README.md

 3. Github Actions is configured with `workflow_dispatch`.
 See `on.workflow_dispatch` at the top of the [workflow][workflow-yaml] file.
 Now you should be able to trigger a deployment from the Actions tab.
 When running the workflow, select the appropriate branch and provide an <em>Environment</em> variable.
 Acceptable values are the names of the files in the [config folder][config-folder] (e.g. `dev`, `prod`).

+4. The NGINX Ingress uses an Azure Public IP and Azure DNS to receive traffic.
+So, you will have to set your public domain to use Azure domain name servers.
+In the completed workflow, navigate through the logs to the `terraform output` step in the `infrastructure` job.
+Here terraform will output the Azure domain name servers that were created.
+Set the name servers of your public domain to use these domain servers.

 <!-- USAGE EXAMPLES -->
 ## Usage